Thoby22/followme_opencv/README.md

 # followme_opencv
 face detection with follow me function

-# Install on linux opencv
+Install opencv on linux

-# Open this folder
+Open this folder
-# Ensure haarcascade files are in the same folder
+Ensure haarcascade files are in the same folder Compile with
-# Compile with

 g++ -ggdb facedetect.cpp -o facedetect `pkg-config --cflags --libs opencv4`

-# Run with
+Run with

 ./facedetect